swch/strivve-docs-nextjs/src/pages/resources/cryptography-archive/index.md

 #### Persistent Cardholder Safe Keys

 Cardholder Safe Keys used with perstent card holder users are generated and managed by the partner.
 This type of safe key is sent as a header on the post cardsavr_users endpoint with a role of cardholder in order to create a persistent card holder user.
 It is best practice to have a unique key for each card holder.
-You must send the persistent safe key via header for each request that involves safe-protected information \(specifically, certain requests to cardsavr_users, cardsavr_accounts, carsavr_cards and place_card_on_single_site.
+You must send the persistent safe key via header for each request that involves safe-protected information \(specifically, certain requests to cardsavr_users, cardsavr_accounts, cardsavr_cards and place_card_on_single_site.
 This is listed in the documentation for each endpoint\).

 #### Ephemeral Cardholder Safe Keys